icinganalysis/icinganalysis.github.io/content/NACA-TR-831.md

 Title: NACA-TR-831
 Date: 2022-04-14 12:00
 Category: NACA
-tags: thermodynamics
+tags: thermodynamics, python tools

->###_"It has been shown that the temperature of the surface of the wing in conditions of icing can be predicted with considerable exactitude from the temperatures measured in clear air."_
+### _"It has been shown that the temperature of the surface of the wing in conditions of icing can be predicted with considerable exactitude from the temperatures measured in clear air."_

 #"An Analysis of the Dissipation of Heat in Conditions of Icing from a Section of the Wing of the C-46 Airplane" [^1]

 ![Figure 2](images/NACA-TR-831/Figure2.png)

-##Summary
+## Summary
 Two dimensional heat balance equations for ice protection are detailed.

-##Key points
+## Key points
 1. Heat balance equations for ice protection are detailed.
 2. An assumption about water drop temperature approaching an object is made.
 3. A cylinder approximation for an airfoil leading edge is used for water drop impingement.

-##Abstract
+## Abstract

 > A method is given for calculating the temperature that a surface, heated internally by air, will assume in specified